-- Door locks, keys and fobs including suited keys (fobs, communal and suited keys are only obtainable from the CoLC). - Door furniture. - Cupboard latches. - Internal decoration. - Shower hoses and spray heads that are not part of the fixed plumbing system. - Plugs and chains to sinks, wash basins and baths. - Internal doors. - Architraves (the moulded trim around door frames). - Skirting boards, pelmets, and curtain battens. - Shelving. - Coat rails and hooks. - Floor tiles and glazed wall tiles with the exception of kitchens and bathrooms. - Door bells. - Broken windows and front / back door glass caused by accidental damage or without a crime reference number. - Cost of un-authorised removal of CoLC property including stair lifts. - Removal or re fixing of disabled adaptations due to carpet renewal.
+- Door locks, keys and fobs including suited keys (fobs, communal and suited keys are only obtainable from the CoLC). - Door furniture. - Cupboard latches. - Internal decoration. - Toilet seats and toilet roll holders. - Shower hoses and spray heads that are not part of the fixed plumbing system. - Plugs and chains to sinks, wash hand basins and baths. - Internal doors. - Architraves (the moulded trim around door frames). - Skirting boards, pelmets and curtain battens. - Shelving. - · Coat rails and hooks. - Floor tiles and glazed wall tiles with the exception of kitchens and bathrooms. - Door bells. - Broken windows and front / back door glass caused by accidental damage or without a crime reference number. - Cost of un-authorised removal of CoLC property including stair lifts. - Removal or re fixing of disabled adaptations due to carpet renewal.